 - Duff (steamed dumplings): sometimes duff is made separately from the metemgee but it is almost always served together.
 Please click here for my duff recipe.

-- Fish: Fried fish is the most popular garnish for metemgee, but you can also serve it with steamed fish or salt fish
+- Fish: Fried fish is the most popular garnish for metemgee, but you can also serve it with steamed, stewed or sautéed salt.

 - Boiled Eggs: A nice fluffy 8-minute boiled egg is my preference here but if you like a Jammy 6-minute boiled egg that would work well here too.